chronicleworks/chronicle/docs/auth.md

 - requires bearer tokens to be presented with API requests
 - uses the fetched `jwks.json` to verify JWT signatures
 - uses the `userinfo` endpoint to obtain claims associated with the token
-- uses value of the `"nickname"` field among the claims as the external ID of the authenticated Chronicle user
+- uses value of the `"nickname"` field among the claims to derive the external ID of the authenticated Chronicle user
 - rejects any requests that do not include an `Authorization:` header with a bearer token
 - rejects any tokens that lead to JWT claims that do not include those